josue8080/custom_weather_gpt/README.md

 Repository Name: custom-weather-gpt
 Languages Used: JavaScript

 Key Files and Directories
-app.js: Likely the main application file where the core logic resides. package.json: Contains metadata about the project and its dependencies Basic Setup
+app.js: the main application file where the core logic resides. package.json: Contains metadata about the project and its dependencies Basic Setup
 To get started with this project, you would typically follow these steps: